SplatSuRe: Selective Super-Resolution for Multi-view Consistent 3D Gaussian Splatting: Experiments

 \paragraph{Datasets.} We evaluate our method on three real-world datasets that provide a diverse mix of indoor and outdoor environments, scenes with both circular and elongated central objects, and camera paths ranging from smooth trajectories to irregular captures. \textbf{Tanks \& Temples}~\cite{Knapitsch2017tandt} includes 21 real-world scenes of varying scales, of which we use 19 -- two are excluded because COLMAP fails.
 Images are downsampled to $240\times135$ and upsampled $4\times$ to $960\times540$.
 Each scene contains roughly 150-500 images, with every eighth image used for testing and the remainder for training. \textbf{Mip-NeRF 360}~\cite{barron2022mipnerf360} consists of nine real-world scenes -- five outdoor and four indoor -- with about 250–300 images each at approximately 4K$\times$3K resolution.
 We downsample these images by $8\times$ ($\sim$500$\times$375) and upsample by $4\times$ to half the native resolution ($\sim$2K$\times$1.5K), again reserving every eighth image for testing.
 Finally, we use two scenes from \textbf{Deep Blending}~\cite{DeepBlending2018}, which provides a collection of forward-facing indoor scenes captured under diverse lighting conditions.
 Each scene contains roughly 250 images at $\sim$1K$\times$1K resolution, which we downsample by $4\times$ for training and evaluate on the original full-resolution renders.

-\paragraph{Baselines.} We compare SplatSuRe with four representative baselines using their official implementations on our evaluation datasets. \textbf{3DGS (LR)}~\cite{kerbl3Dgaussians} is trained on low-resolution inputs and serves as the primary baseline. \textbf{StableSR}~\cite{wang2024exploiting} applies a single-image SR model to the low-resolution training data and fits a 3DGS model on the super-resolved images. \textbf{Mip-Splatting}~\cite{Yu2024MipSplatting} is trained at low resolution and mitigates aliasing through 3D and 2D multi-scale filtering for high-resolution rendering.
+\paragraph{Baselines.} We compare SplatSuRe with four representative baselines using their official implementations on our evaluation datasets. \textbf{3DGS (LR)}~\cite{kerbl3Dgaussians} is trained on LR inputs and is the primary baseline. \textbf{3DGS + StableSR}~\cite{wang2024exploiting} applies a single-image SR model to the low-resolution training data and fits a 3DGS model on the super-resolved images. \textbf{Mip-Splatting}~\cite{Yu2024MipSplatting} is trained at low-resolution and mitigates aliasing through 3D and 2D multi-scale filtering for high-resolution rendering.
 Finally, \textbf{SRGS}~\cite{feng2024srgssuperresolution3dgaussian} optimizes Gaussian parameters using both low-resolution and super-resolved images from a frozen SR model, without additional pretraining or scene-specific fine-tuning.

 \paragraph{Metrics.} We evaluate both reconstruction fidelity and perceptual realism using eight complementary metrics.
 For reference-based assessment, we report SSIM, PSNR, and LPIPS~\cite{zhang2018perceptual}, which measure pixel and feature-level agreement with ground-truth high-resolution images.
 To capture distributional and semantic perceptual quality, we include FID~\cite{heusel2017gans}, CMMD~\cite{jayasumana2024rethinkingfidbetterevaluation}, and DreamSim~\cite{fu2023dreamsim}, which compare the feature distributions or embeddings of generated and real images in pretrained perceptual spaces.
 Finally, we evaluate no-reference perceptual quality using MUSIQ~\cite{ke2021musiqmultiscaleimagequality} and NIQE~\cite{6353522}, which estimate realism and naturalness without ground-truth supervision.
 While PSNR and SSIM directly measure pixel fidelity at the native resolution, the perceptual and distributional metrics internally downsample or resize images before feature extraction, reducing sensitivity to high-frequency details.
 As a result, improvements in fine-scale sharpness -- central to super-resolution methods -- may be underrepresented by these metrics, motivating our use of a broad set of complementary evaluations.